Representative Ranking for Deliberation in the Public Sphere: Introduction

-What are the ideals that make a good deliberation?
-Deliberative democracy ideals generally demand at minimum (i) certain aspects of conversational quality (e.g. respect, reasoned arguments, etc), \emph{and} (ii) the representation of diverse voices.
-For example, \citet{fishkin2005experimenting} claim that deliberative discussion must be (i) \emph{conscientious}, i.e., ``the participants should be willing to talk and listen with civility and respect,'' and (ii) \emph{comprehensive}, i.e., ``all points of view held by significant portions of the population should receive attention.''
+What does it take for a discussion to count as \emph{deliberative}?
+Deliberative democracy ideals generally demand at minimum (i) certain aspects of conversational quality (e.g., respect, reasoned arguments, etc) \emph{and} (ii) the representation of diverse voices.
+For example, among other ideals, \citet{fishkin2005experimenting} claim that deliberative discussion must be (i) \emph{conscientious}, i.e., ``the participants should be willing to talk and listen with civility and respect,'' and (ii) \emph{comprehensive}, i.e., ``all points of view held by significant portions of the population should receive attention.''
 Similarly, in their review of the `second generation of deliberative ideals,' ~\citet{bachtiger2018oxford} highlight the ongoing importance of (i) respect, and (ii) the evolving view of \emph{equality} as the equality of opportunity to political influence~\citep{knight1977}, which requires that people with diverse viewpoints be able to receive attention to their perspectives.

 Algorithmic moderation and ranking have become key tools for facilitating conversational quality in online discussions~\citep{kolhatkar2020classifyingconstructivecomments}.
 For example, Google Jigsaw's Perspective API comment classifiers have been used by prominent news organizations, such as the New York Times and Wall Street Journal, to filter or rerank comments to improve civility~\citep{perspective_api2022,saltz2024}.
 More recently, a line of work on \emph{bridging systems} advocating ranking aims at \emph{bridging} different perspectives and reducing polarization~\citep{ovadya2023}.
-Bridging-based ranking has been used to in several high-impact applications: ranking comments on Facebook~\citep{ovadya2023}, selecting crowd-sourced fact checks on X~\citep{wojcik2022}, and selecting comments in collective response systems like Pol.is and Remesh~\citep{small2021,konya2023_collective_dialogues,huang2024}.
+Bridging-based ranking has been used to in several high-impact applications such as ranking crowd-sourced fact checks on X, Instagram, Threads, Facebook, and TikTok~\citep{wojcik2022,meta_cn_2025,TikTok_Newsroom_2025} and selecting comments in collective response systems like Pol.is and Remesh~\citep{small2021,konya2023_collective_dialogues,huang2024}.